-8 If there are separate safeguard specialists for Environment and Social, then Social Specialist shall be overall incharge in the state
+&lt;sup>8 If there are separate specialists for Environment and Social, then Social Specialist shall be overall incharge in the state.

-Level Officials Responsible Roles and Responsibilities State PWD-Executive Engineer, DoE, Deputy Director Department of Agriculture (integrated with Directorate of Horticulture)-Director (Horticulture) ARRD-Deputy Director Department of Fisheries- Deputy Director of Fisheries (Extension and Training) TRLM-APD, In charge of Livelihood Farm DoAgri and Farmer's Welfare- Deputy Director of Agriculture West Tripura Provide overall guidance and monitoring supervision to the SEP process Prepare and provide appropriate IEC and communication material, information required to be disclosed to different stakeholder categories Finalise the timing and duration of SEP related information disclosure and stakeholder engagement Orient the PIU staff on SEP and requirements for its operationalization Prepare and customize to filed wise requirements the IEC and communication material provided by the PMU and the information required to be disclosed to different stakeholder categories Participate either themselves, or identify suitable representative, during all face-to face stakeholder meetings Review and sign-off minutes of all engagement events; Maintain the stakeholder database.
-Communicating with Government entities and the media throughout the Project's lifecycle State Social Specialist/Safeguard Specialist of PMU/PIU Assure participation/ inclusion of stakeholders from vulnerable groups.
-SEP - design, implementation and reporting Engage with the state level officials of concerned line department for information dissemination and collaboration measures Prepare minutes of the meeting and disseminate the same Project Director of TRESP in resolution of grievances.
+Level Officials Responsible Roles and Responsibilities State PWD-Executive Engineer, DoE, Deputy Director Department of Agriculture (integrated with Directorate of Horticulture)-Director (Horticulture) ARRD-Deputy Director Department of Fisheries-Deputy Director of Fisheries (Extension and Training) TRLM-APD, In charge of Livelihood Farm DoAgri and Farmer's Welfare-Deputy Director of Agriculture West Tripura Finalise the timing and duration of SEP related information disclosure and stakeholder engagement Orient the PIU staff on SEP and requirements for its operationalization Prepare and customize to filed wise requirements the IEC and communication material provided by the PMU and the information required to be disclosed to different stakeholder categories Participate either themselves, or identify suitable representative, during all face-to face stakeholder meetings Review and sign-off minutes of all engagement events; Maintain the stakeholder database.
+State Social Specialist of PMU/PIU Assure participation/ inclusion of stakeholders from vulnerable groups.
+SEP - design, implementation, and reporting Engage with the state level officials of concerned line department for information dissemination and collaboration measures Prepare minutes of the meeting and disseminate the same Project Director of TRESP in resolution of grievances.
 Identifying and ensuring that information needs of all vulnerable and disadvantaged groups are addressed.
 Provide guidance to contractors, consultants, PIUs on engagement process and provisions of the SEP Supervising and coordinating all activities associated with stakeholder engagement and management Ensure that all material/ strategies developed are culturally appropriate and available in an easily comprehendible form to stakeholders (based on their profile and their information needs).
-Finalise the timing and duration of SEP related information disclosure and stakeholder engagement Ensure access to and effectiveness of the grievance redress mechanism developed for the project Liaise with PIUs and other PMU staff to ensure that stakeholder engagement requirements/protocols are understood Escalate unmanaged stakeholder related risks for higher level decision making Ensure that various managers/ subject specialists and other project staff are included and kept informed on the stakeholder engagement process State Environment Management Provide support to preparation of additional material on environmental
+Finalise the timing and duration of SEP related information disclosure and stakeholder engagement Ensure access to and effectiveness of the grievance redress mechanism developed for the project Liaise with PIUs and other PMU staff to ensure that stakeholder engagement requirements/protocols are understood Escalate unmanaged stakeholder related risks for higher level decision making Ensure that various managers/ subject specialists and other project staff are included and kept informed on the stakeholder engagement process State Environment Management Specialist at PMU/PIU

-8.2 Monitoring and Reporting
+7.2 Monitoring and Reporting